kulagins/tree-scheduler-refactored/README.md

 ### How to run experiments using simexpal
 1. Install simexpal using `pip3 install simexpal`
-2. run experiments using `simex experiments run --all`
+2. run experiments using `simex experiments launch --all`

-You can delete the results using `simex experiments purge --all` and show the program output using `simex experiments print --all`.
+You can delete the results using `simex experiments purge --all -f` and show the program output using `simex experiments print --all`.

 #### How to add new experiments to simexpal